Chirag-S-Kotian/genkart/README.md

 ---

 ## 📝 Overview
-Genkart is a sophisticated e-commerce platform designed to demonstrate a wide range of web development skills.
-Unlike traditional e-commerce sites, Genkart intentionally omits payment and "Buy Now" options, focusing instead on the user experience, product management, and robust backend functionality.
-The project is built using cutting-edge technologies and frameworks to ensure scalability, performance, and maintainability.
+Genkart is a modern, full-stack e-commerce platform built for learning, demo, and real-world DevSecOps.
+It features a Next.js frontend, Node.js/Express backend, MongoDB Atlas, and a complete GitOps/DevOps pipeline with Docker, Kubernetes, Helm, ArgoCD, GCP (GKE), and Terraform.
+The project is designed for developer experience, security, and production-readiness.

 ---